thizirinait/Mind-the-Gap-a-Spectral-Analysis-of-Rank-Collapse-and-Signal-Propagation-in-Attention-Layers/README.md

+FIGURES FOR REBUTTAL TO BE FOUND IN figures_rebuttal.pdf

 -- Install pytorch_cuda for training in a conda env.
 To do so:

 conda install pytorch=*=*cuda* torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia